 After some deft manipulation, Léopold's claims to the remaining 2.3 million square kilometres on the south bank of the Congo are recognised and the État Indépendant du Congo (Congo Free State - CFS) is founded under his personal rule.
 Léopold is proclaimed "sovereign" of the new state on 29 May.
 Boma, a town on the Congo River about 80 km upstream from the Atlantic Ocean, is named as the capital.

-Over the next 23 years Léopold will amass a huge personal fortune by exploiting the Congo directly and by leasing concessions to private companies prepared to pay him 50% of their profits.
-The period will witness some of the worst atrocities ever committed on the African continent.
-However, Léopold will never visit the region, ruling instead by decree from Belgium.
+Over the next 23 years Léopold amasses a huge personal fortune by exploiting the Congo directly and by leasing concessions to private companies prepared to pay him 50% of their profits.
+The period witnesses some of the worst atrocities ever committed on the African continent.
+However, Léopold never visits the region, ruling instead by decree from Belgium.

-Ostensibly formed to put down the slave trade, the Force Publique, will quickly be turned on the Congolese.
+Ostensibly formed to put down the slave trade, the Force Publique, is quickly turned on the Congolese.

 Opposition from the Congolese or Arab merchants is ruthlessly suppressed and slave traders are forced out of the western regions of the CFS, although they are still tolerated in the east.

-The Congolese will be systematically exploited and abused.
-Their forced labour will build the colony's infrastructure, transport rubber and ivory from the interior to the river ports, and produce all the territory's food.
-At the same time, they will be required to pay taxes to the state (a provisions tax and a rubber tax).
+The Congolese are systematically exploited and abused.
+Their forced labour builds the colony's infrastructure, transports rubber and ivory from the interior to the river ports, and produces all the territory's food.
+At the same time, they are required to pay taxes to the state (a provisions tax and a rubber tax).
 However, the remuneration they receive is completely arbitrary and inadequate and little of the revenue from the taxes is reinvested in the state.